-Assistant Professor of Global Affairs
+Assistant Professor of Politics and Global Affairs

 306 Hesburgh Center for International Studies

 Notre Dame, IN 46556

 Areas of expertise: Armed conflict; governance and state capacity in fragile environments; methodology and data of studying civil wars and armed violence

 Rachel Sweet is assistant professor of global affairs at the University of Notre Dame.
 She is a core faculty member of the Kroc Institute for International Peace Studies, part of the Keough School of Global Affairs.
 She also is a concurrent faculty member with the Department of Political Science.